“I have had ample exposure to and involvement with the process, to know that Family Constellations is one of the faces of ritual.”

 African Roots can be found in the systemic constellations method and the process can be a source of strength and support for many struggling to find a sense of belonging and identity in their family or community.

-In Africa, Asia, South America and cultures, indigenous traditions connect the ancestral past to the present through storytelling.
-Connection to nature is seen as essential for health and prosperity of the community.
-Ancestors are honoured, remembered and included in ceremonies and rituals.
+In many cultures around the world, indigenous traditions connect the ancestral past to the present through ritual and storytelling.
+Ancestors are honoured, remembered and included in celebrations and ceremonies.
 Family elders provide support through difficult times.
-From this perspective you can view constellations as a type of ‘Healing-Ritual’,

 The ‘flow of love’ may be disturbed because of broken relationships, separated family, historical injustices or past family exclusions.
 Systemic constellations can reveal hidden or forgotten family members, or unspoken taboo subjects.
 When unresolved family stories are carried from the past into the present, patterns can repeat over generations.
 When you can find a place in your heart for everyone in the family system, even the excluded, you honour your ancestral heritage and help future generations to be freed from the sorrows of the past.